nixpulvis/nixpulvis.github.io/_ramblings/2018-07-11-building-a-shell-part-1.md

 draft: true
 ---

 A shell is one of the best computer interfaces I've ever used.
-It's been *declarative*, before being declarative was cool.
-It's keyboard centric, making it fast, and reliable.
+It's *declarative*, before being declarative was cool.
+It's *keyboard centric*, making it fast, and reliable to use.
 Sure, a shell isn't the right tool for everything.
 I'm not going to try and convince you to do your photo editing by typing `lighten(0, 0, 100, 100, 50%)`, but it is the right tool for more tasks than many people think (a topic for another day).

 In this post I want to explain what a shell is, and build a very simple one.
 The shell we create will not be fast, or even good, but it'll work better than